tylertroy/pypie/README.md

 pypie, `pypie.py`, may be run interactively from the python command line or invoked within a script for massive data throughput. `Pie` may also be inherited with modification of the `load` method for use with your own data types.

 In this example we will make use of [sample_data](http://) for demonstration of it's use.
 The sample_data is a series of mass spectra over a given energy range measured from calibrant gas containing helium and trace hydrocarbons, each at 100ppm.
 These hydrocarbons are: hydrogen, methane, acetylene, ethene, propene, 1,3-butadiene, cyclopentane, benzene, toluene, para-xylene.
-CHeck out the quickstart section for an overview of the commands to generate, plot, and save PIEs.
-A more thorough description of each method follows.
+Check out the quickstart section for an overview of the commands to generate, plot, and save PIEs.
+A step-by-step description of each method follows.

 ### Quickstart